Lady Nugent (1814 ship): EIC voyage #3 (1829–1830)

 Captain John Wimble sailed from Portsmouth on 15 July 1829, bound for Bengal.
 Lady Nugent arrived at Calcutta on 7 December.
 Homeward bound, she was at Kedgeree on 30 March 1830, and arrived at Gravesend on 22 September.

 EIC voyage #4 (1831–1832)

-Between 20 March 1831 and 1832 Lady Nugent sailed to Madras and Bengal.
+Between 20 March 1831 and 1832, Lady Nugent sailed to Madras and Bengal.

 Convicts to New South Wales (1833–1834)

-Captain Joseph Henry Fawcett sailed from Sheerness on 4 December 1834 and arrived at Sydney on 9 April 1835.
+Captain Joseph Henry Fawcett sailed from Sheerness on 4 December 1834, and arrived at Sydney on 9 April 1835.
 She had embarked 286 male convicts, two of whom died on the voyage.
-Left for Batavia in May.
+She left for Batavia in May.

 Convicts to Van Diemen's Land (1836)

 Captain Fawcett sailed Lady Nugent from Sheerness on 14 July 1836.
 She sailed via the Cape and arrived at Hobart Town on 11 November.
 She had embarked 286 male convicts, none of whom died on the voyage.